Howard Wallace's home page

 1 Kings 21:1-10, (11-14), 15-21a

-The Books of Kings were compiled in the sixth century BCE.
+The Books of Kings were probably organised in their present form in the sixth century BCE.
 They record the history of Israel from the death of King David to the fall of Jerusalem in 586 CE.
 As we noted last week in regard to Ahab, there is an editorial framework for each king’s reign.
 It begins with a biographical description, and ends with an obituary.
-Each king is compared unfavourably with David, the editor’s ‘ideal’ king.
-Some have traditionally considered the editor to have been the prophet Jeremiah.
-The Jewish work, the Babylonian Talmud tractate Baba Bathra 15A says: ‘Jeremiah wrote his own book, the book of Kings and Lamentations.’
-Parallels between 2 Kgs 24:18-25:21 and passages in Jeremiah 39 and 52, and the fact that 2 Kgs 25:22-26 is a short form of a narrative in Jer.
-39:11-43:7 are used to support such arguments.
-Such an association serves to give the text authority for some but is not widely accepted by modern scholars.
+Each king is compared with David, the editor’s ‘ideal’ king.
+Most are compared unfavourably, especially kings of the northern kingdom, Israel, such as Ahab.
+Only a few kings of the southern kingdom of Judah, notably Josiah and Hezekiah, receive a favourable account.

-While these stories have an historical flavour to them, they carry significant messages concerning the keeping of Israel’s religious faith.
-The stories of Elijah and Elisha probably date before the final editorial work on the Books of Kings and are a prime example of story telling in Kings.
-In compiling their work the editors had one primary criterion for their discussion of the reign of a king.
-As we have seen with Ahab, it did not concern the king’s success in terms of military prowess or economic expansion.
-It had much more to do with the king’s faithfulness, or unfaithfulness, to Yhwh.
+The fact that these stories have an historical flavour should not divert us from their main purpose which is to comment theologically on the reign of these kings and their impact on the keeping of Israel’s faith.
+As we have seen with Ahab, the account in Kings is not so much concerned with the king’s success in terms of military prowess or economic expansion.
+It had much more to do with the king’s faithfulness, or unfaithfulness, to Yahweh.
 In this regard the story of the ‘word of the Lord’ as it comes through the prophets is extremely important and much more attention is given to the life and work of the prophet Elijah, than to any one monarch.
 We read the beginning of Elijah’s story last week with its emphasis on the power of the word of the Lord.

 At the end of the chapter is the picture of a finally remorseful Ahab tearing his clothes, putting on sackcloth and sitting in ashes.
 But his remorse is not about compassion for Naboth.
 It is an attempt to escape God’s condemnation of him and his whole household.
 There is no sign of repentance concerning the unfortunate vineyard owner.
-Ahab has allowed political power to be misused in his name and for his gain.
-But even having been confronted with this reality, he has no concern for justice as does Yhwh and his prophet.
-In clear contrast, today’s story in Luke concerns someone else who has sinned, is truly repentant, and seeks forgiveness.
-In spite of the displeasure of the Pharisees, Jesus recognizes Mary Magdalene as truly repentant, and offers her the forgiveness of God.
+Ahab has allowed Jezebel’s influence and her religious and political assumptions to prevail.
+While he has shown some prevarication on his part (in his sulking and reluctance to act) he has in the end let his power be misused in his name and for his gain.
+But even having been confronted with this reality, he seems to have little concern for justice as does Yahweh and his prophet.

 Return to OT Lectionary Readings contents page